 The first time the owner uses their drone can be a little challenging.
-Play it safe and choose a day when there are good weather and almost no wind to take the drone for a spin through the air.
+Play it safe and choose a day when there is good weather and almost no wind to take the drone for a spin through the air.

-An open terrain is best, so just in case, there’s an accident the pilot will want to choose a place that won’t damage any property or hurt anyone.
+Open terrain is best, so just in case, there’s an accident the pilot will want to choose a place that won’t damage any property or hurt anyone.
 Also, try to ascend and descend in areas free of tall trees, buildings, and power lines.

 3. Practice, practice, practice